Therapy for individuals, couples, families, and groups in California.

 A fundamental aspect of integrative psychotherapy is the focus on the client's subjective experience.
 This approach recognizes that individuals have their own unique perspectives, values, and beliefs, and that therapy should take into account their individual contexts and experiences.
 By exploring the client's internal world and helping them gain insight into their thoughts, emotions and behaviors, the therapist can facilitate self-awareness and personal growth.

-• Couples Therapy
+• Relational Therapy

 A form of psychotherapy that focuses on helping couples improve their relationship and resolve conflict.